Genocide justification: Rohingya genocide

-Myanmar leader Aung San Suu Kyi defends the military's actions during what has been described as the Rohingya genocide, but she denies that genocide has taken place in Myanmar.
-Already in 2017, The Intercept reported that she was "an apologist for genocide, ethnic cleansing and mass rape".
+Myanmar leader, Aung San Suu Kyi, defends the military's actions during what has been described as the Rohingya genocide in Myanmar, a result of private and structural Islamophobia in Myanmar, as well as increasing tensions and conflict "between Rohingya Muslims and the Burman Buddhist Majority".
+In 2017, The Intercept reported that she was "an apologist for genocide, ethnic cleansing, and mass rape".
 After her December 2019 remarks in the International Court of Justice, American political scientist William Felice wrote that she used "the same arguments that organizers of genocide and ethnic cleansing deployed throughout the 20th century to validate mass murder".
 Physicians for Human Rights states that Myanmar "continues to justify their mass extermination [of Rohingya] as a reasonable response to 'terrorist activities.'"
 Refugees International said that she was "defending the most indefensible of crimes"—genocide.
+The Union Solidarity and Development Party (USDP) of Myanmar's democratic government were hostile and violent in their persecution and abuse of Rohingya Muslims.
+Their actions were justified "through the pretense of operating in the name of a democratically elected regime and not a military dictatorship".